EduardoZepeda/programming-notes/README.md

 I started taking notes years ago, therefore some notes could be outdated (For example: Django book), please be careful when using them.
 I don't take any responsability for any consequence you could experience by using these notes.

 The notes are in Markdown format, you can read them directly in github, or convert them to the format you're most comfortable with using pandoc or other libraries.
-I'm using [Rust's library Crowbook](https://github.com/crowdagger/crowbook) to convert files to PDF and pandoc to the epub version.
-However I'm planning to move epub version to crowbook soon.
+I'm using [Rust's library Crowbook](https://github.com/crowdagger/crowbook) to build files into PDF and EPUB files.

 ## Build Requisites

-To convert the files you'll need to install [pandoc](https://pandoc.org/installing.html), xelatex and Crowbook.
+For this to work we need Crowbook and Xelatex.
 Please refer to the *Makefile* file for detailed instructions

 ## Quickstart